Brandon Averitt

 Bio

-Averitt has a great amount of experience at the college level.
-As a member of the Men’s Basketball team at the University of Texas-El Paso, Averitt played under great coaches such as former USC and Chicago Bulls head coach Tim Floyd and current Texas head coach Rodney Terry.
-Averitt finished his playing career at the State University of New York at Canton, where he was a member of the 2020 North Atlantic Conference Championship team and participated in the 2020 NCAA National Tournament.
-Averitt shot over 40% from the three-point line in his career, with career highs of 21 points and seven three-pointers in a single game.
-For both universities, Averitt was the representative for the Men’s Basketball team on the Student-Athlete Advisory Committee (SAAC).
+Averitt brings valuable experience from his collegiate playing career.
+As a member of the Men’s Basketball team at the University of Texas-El Paso (UTEP), he played under notable coaches like former USC and Chicago Bulls head coach Tim Floyd and current Texas head coach Rodney Terry.
+He finished his playing career at the State University of New York (SUNY) at Canton, where he was a key contributor to the 2020 North Atlantic Conference Championship team and participated in the 2020 NCAA National Tournament.
+A career 40% three-point shooter, Averitt recorded personal bests of 21 points and seven three-pointers in a single game.
+During his time at both UTEP and SUNY Canton, he served as the Men’s Basketball representative on the Student-Athlete Advisory Committee (SAAC).

-Averitt, a Monrovia native, graduated from SUNY Canton in 2023 with Summa Cum Laude honors and a Bachelor’s degree in Sport Management.
-Prior to college, Averitt attended Tarbut V’Torah High School where he averaged over 20 points per game and earned Express League MVP and CIF Southern Section Second Team honors.
+A Monrovia native, Averitt graduated Summa Cum Laude from SUNY Canton in 2023 with a Bachelor’s degree in Sport Management.
+In high school, he averaged over 20 points per game at Tarbut V’Torah, earning Express League MVP and CIF Southern Section Second Team honors.